ttnesby/ddo/README.md

     - actions - relevant groupings under actions and components
     - deployOrder - list of lists, defining the order of component deployment

-The `json-look` with action `ce` only.
+The `json-look` with action `ce` only is displayed below.
 The json for the other actions are similar.
 ```zsh
 029f926b34d1:/rr# cue export ./test/infrastructure/automation
 #output